kirito12241/akarii-/README.md

 ## m Note 1

-You light up my world with your smile.
+Every moment with you is like discovering a new star in the sky each one shining brighter than the last.
+You are my celestial wonder, illuminating my world with love and light.

 ##  Note 2